 David earned his Bachelor of Music (Honours; Piano Performance) in 2002 and Master of Music (Performance and Pedagogy) in 2004 from Memorial University of Newfoundland’s School of Music as a student of Dr. Kristina Szutor.
 He also holds a Bachelor of Commerce degree from Memorial University, which enables him to manage his career as a teacher, performer, accompanist, recording artist, concert producer and musical director in his St. John’s home.
 In 2017, David completed his Ph.D. in Sociology at Memorial University following extensive research into the lives and work of numerous professional musicians whose careers are based in St. John’s, Newfoundland.
 His thesis is entitled Price of a Gift: Lives and Work of Professional Musicians in St. John’s, Newfoundland .
 He plans to undertake additional research and writing further examining musician careers.

 David has served as Chair of the Board of MusicNL and Waypoints, and has been active in numerous other community projects.
-In addition to his busy accompanying, teaching and research life, he is a singer and assistant pianist in Cantus Vocum Chamber Choir, pianist for Newman Sound Men’s Choir, and pianist for Atlantic Boychoir of Newfoundland and Labrador, and is both an on-air personality and on the Board of Directors of VOWR Radio.
+In addition to his busy accompanying, teaching and research life, he is a singer and assistant pianist in Cantus Vocum Chamber Choir, and pianist for Atlantic Boychoir of Newfoundland and Labrador, and is both an on-air personality and on the Board of Directors of VOWR Radio.